Referencing - Social Media

 Personal Author Example

 Surname, Initial.
 (Year, Month, Day ; if not known, put n.d.).
-Title of specific document [status update].
+Title of specific document [Status update].
 Facebook.
 URL of specific document

 Corporate Author Example

 Corporate Author Name.
 (Year, Month, Day ; if not known, put n.d.).
-Title of specific document [status update].
+Title of specific document [Status update].
 Facebook.
 URL of specific document

 In text example